Buraja, New South Wales

-Buraja (/ˈbʌrədʒə/ BURR-ə-jə) is a town community in the central south part of the Riverina.
+Buraja (/ˈbʌrədʒə/ BURR-ə-jə) is a town community in the central-south part of the Riverina.
 It is about 92 km east of Berrigan on the Riverina Highway.

 The Aboriginal name Buraja means ‘a swamp with young trees growing.’
 When people settled in the Buraja district in the 1860s there were two parishes – Lowes and Buraja.
 The name Lowes (Lowesdale) was taken from one of the owners of ‘Buraja Station,’ a local farm.

-The small town of Burrajaa or Burryjaa or Burryja, was spelt in a variety of ways in various newspapers between 1900 and 1950, with the most recent spelling of the town being settled as - "Buraja".
+The small town of Burrajaa or Burryjaa or Burryja, was spelt in a variety of ways in various newspapers between 1900 and 1950, with the most recent spelling of the town being settled as – "Buraja".

 History

-There was a Burryjaa Station, situated near Corowa, with an area of 26,000 acres, was initially owned by Mr. W F Martin in 1857.
+There was a Burryjaa Station, near Corowa, with an area of 26,000 acres, was initially owned by Mr. W F Martin in 1857.
 The property was later auctioned in March, 1876.

 The earliest reports of a hotel in Burraja was in 1876, when the license changed hands.
 Then in 1877 a Publican's License was approved for the Burraja Hotel.